13yashkundu/Portfolio/README.md

 2. Open `index.html` in your browser.

-No build steps are required unless you add tooling later.
+No build steps are required.

 ## Screenshots (SS)